Lessons in Graphite

 a workbench, a draft,

-The point breaks.
+The point gives way.

-the long aisle between desks,
+the long aisle of desks,

-this was the first lesson:
+This was my first lesson:

 everything breaks,